cedricwalter/cedricwalter.github.io/_posts/linux/2004-08-26-migration-to-linux.md

 ## USB support (Key)

-I mount a USB Key brand <font face="Courier New" size="2">Apacer AP-MKSRU10 # (impossible to find a picture on internet, very cheap version 8â?¬) which use [Sony Memory Stick](http://www.memorystick.com/) , after a beep, the drive was recognized and in use.
+I mount a USB Key brand Apacer AP-MKSRU10 # (impossible to find a picture on internet, very cheap version 8â?¬) which use [Sony Memory Stick](http://www.memorystick.com/) , after a beep, the drive was recognized and in use.
 An icons was created on the desktop.
 The beep is immediate but it take sometimes several seconds till the removable drive is recognized.
 No problems transfer rates seem to be exactly the same as under Windows 2000.

 ## <font face="Arial Black" size="4">Evening 2

 ### Security, password policy, settings and firewall

 - Can be done in YaST, all setting are always done with th help of assistants, a meaninful documentation is always displayed on the left.
 No need to push a button or to hover on some part of the GUI like in Windows control panel.
-- NAT (<font face="Courier New" size="2">Network Adress Translation) which consist of hiding the real internet adresses of your machine by hiding it behind the firewall adress is supported and with only a checkbox
+- NAT (Network Adress Translation) which consist of hiding the real internet adresses of your machine by hiding it behind the firewall adress is supported and with only a checkbox
 - You can block some #Linux services (Webserver, Mail Server) or define your own.
 - I am still searching in the YaST GUI for port forwarding capabilities and firewall rules (TCP-UDP and direction).
-It seems that you must deal with the config file of the firewall directly. (<font face="Courier New" size="2">/etc/sysconfig/SuSEfirewall2)
+It seems that you must deal with the config file of the firewall directly. (/etc/sysconfig/SuSEfirewall2)

 Even if the first part of the setting is done with an assistant, I think that SuSE need to enhance the configuration of it’s firewall.
 I do not want to dedicate a machine for running my firewall even if it is does not give the same security.
 My router is a Netgear 614 without firewall, but my other PC use a Netgear 634g which has one…